Hamilton Watch Company: Early history

-Hamilton succeeded three watch firms manufacturing timepieces in the same facilities in Lancaster, Pennsylvania, US, including the Adams & Perry Watch Manufacturing Company, Lancaster Watch Company Ltd., Lancaster Watch Company and the Keystone Watch Company.
-The precursor to the Hamilton Watch Co., the Lancaster, Pennsylvania based Keystone Standard Watch Co., was started by Abram Bitner in 1886 with the purchase of Lancaster Watch Company's factory.
+Hamilton succeeded three watch firms manufacturing timepieces in the same facilities in Lancaster, Pennsylvania, U.S., including the Adams & Perry Watch Manufacturing Company, Lancaster Watch Company Ltd., Lancaster Watch Company and the Keystone Watch Company.
+The precursor to the Hamilton Watch Co., the Lancaster, Pennsylvania, based Keystone Standard Watch Co., was started by Abram Bitner in 1886 with the purchase of Lancaster Watch Company's factory.
 Lancaster, then Keystone manufactured watches featuring a patented "Dust Proof" design that used a small mica window to cover the only opening in the plate of the movement.
+This patent represents Hamilton’s transition from simple dust covers to integrated sealed case engineering and is often cited as a foundational U.S. industrial solution to dust & moisture ingress before modern gasket standards.
 Keystone existed until 1891 when the company was sold to Hamilton Watch Company.

 The Hamilton Watch Company was established in 1892 after Keystone Standard Watch Company was purchased from bankruptcy.
 Aurora Watch Company of Illinois also merged into Keystone during the same year.
 The name of the new company was originally to be "Columbian," but when it was discovered the Waterbury Watch Company had trademarked that name, a meeting of stockholders was called in November 1892 and a new name selected.
 The company was named after Andrew Hamilton, a Scottish-born attorney who laid out and founded Lancaster County, Pennsylvania, and was the original owner of the Lancaster site on which the factory was situated.